 9. Mark Rypien

 Mark Rypien looked at minimum like an average starting QB and something much more through his first four seasons.
-He made two Pro Bowls and finished fourth in regular-season MVP voting in 1991 and deserved it, lighting up the league with a passer rating of 97.9 and eventually winning MVP for Super Bowl XXVI.
+He made two Pro Bowls and finished fourth in regular-season MVP voting in 1991 and deserved it, lighting up the league with a passer rating of 97.9 and eventually winning MVP for Super Bowl XXVI with the Washington Redskins.

-Then his career at once careened directly into a ditch, his rating dropping to 71.7 and then 56.3.
+Then, after his postseason success, his career careened directly into a ditch, his rating dropping to 71.7 and then 56.3.
 He hung on for a few more years as a backup.
 Rypien's sudden career spiral is still one of the most inexplicable in NFL history.